apache/beam/website/www/site/content/en/documentation/programming-guide.md

 To use Beam, your driver program must first create an instance of the Beam SDK class `Pipeline` (typically in the `main()` function).
 When you create your `Pipeline`, you'll also need to set some **configuration options**.
-You can set your pipeline's configuration options programatically, but it's often easier to set the options ahead of time (or read them from the command line) and pass them to the `Pipeline` object when you create the object.
+You can set your pipeline's configuration options programmatically, but it's often easier to set the options ahead of time (or read them from the command line) and pass them to the `Pipeline` object when you create the object.